 - Goldenrod’s diuretic effect comes from its volatile oil content, which stimulates the kidneys to work harder.
 It’s also disinfectant, so this is a good choice if you also get urinary tract infections.

 - Nettle, in addition to being a strong diuretic, is extremely rich in minerals.
 This helps your kidneys function well and improves your capacity to neutralize uric acid in the bloodstream.*

 If you don’t have a lot of goldenrod or nettles growing around you, or if you’re looking for something you can find at the grocery store, look to celery and cherry.

 - Celery seeds are best, but the stalks are a bit diuretic in their own right.
 Eat a few stalks a day, or include them in a green smoothie.
-(You can juice them, but juicing is lame and wasteful if you don’t consume the fiber.)
+(You can juice them, but juicing is wasteful and less effective if you don’t consume the fiber.)

 - Cherry juice has a beneficial effect for lowering serum uric acid concentrations all on its own.
 Drink 4-8 oz of black cherry juice (preferably unsweetened) each day.

-Here are two simple herbal formulæ for gout:
+Here are two simple herbal formulae for gout:

 Kidney Support Tea

 These herbs will stimulate your kidneys to be more active in filtering uric acid out of the bloodstream.
 These are pretty strong diuretics – be prepared to pee a lot!

 - 1 part nettle leaf